 Michelob Ultra signed the endurance athlete to a long-term deal one year into his underwhelming comeback attempt in 2009.
 As a result, the brand had the privilege of being a key sponsor for Armstrong's 23rd place finish in the 2010 Tour de France - his worst showing in the event since 1996 and his last major ride as a respected cyclist.
 Fortunately for the brewers, they were able to catch the icon at the height of his powers as a triathlete.
 Armstrong won a pair of half-Ironman events in 2012 and showcased a bright spot for the connection between Michelob and Armstrong before things took a terrible turn for the worse.

 The quest to sell triathlon beer for triathlon people started off with good intentions, but Armstrong's reputation as a self-described "arrogant prick" put him closer to Barry Bonds than Bob Uecker in terms of customer relatability.
-When allegations arose that his body was 95% shark testosterone in 2012, the cyclist's contract with the company was not renewed.
+After allegations arose that his body was 95% shark testosterone, the cyclist's contract with the company was not renewed.
 Michelob's last promotion with Armstrong - a contest in which winners earned the opportunity to pedal futilely as the seven-time Tour de France winner left them in his dust - turned out to be the Texan's last major sponsorship to date.

 The brand also abandoned something called Michelob Oily, which probably was a good thing in the long run, but certainly deserves mention here: